 But when you get within three feet, it jumps off the tree and sticks to your pajamas, then travels all over the house with you and never leaves, especially if you’re wearing flannel.

-We are God’s tinsel in that we reflect his glory all around the world.
-Everything we do and say should be a reflection of him, drawing others in for a closer look, and making them curious about what Jesus has done for us.
+We are God’s tinsel in that we reflect his glory around the world.
+Everything we do and say should reflect him, drawing others in for a closer look, and making them curious about what Jesus has done for us.
+Then his Word travels with them and spreads everywhere they go.

-(Just don’t pounce on them and cling like tinsel when they get close!
-Hint: buying tinsel in garland form makes it less likely to attack you when you walk by.)
+(Hint: buying tinsel in garland form makes it less likely to attack when you walk by.)

 6) Ribbons On Gifts: Tied Together in Unity